MaxenceMaire/audionimbus/audionimbus/README.md

 // required, use the `AudioBuffer::interleave` method to convert the format.
 ```

-To implement real-time audio processing and playback in your game, check out the [demo crate](./demo) for a more comprehensive example.
+To implement real-time audio processing and playback in your game, check out the [demo crate](./demo) for a basic example.

+For a complete demonstration featuring HRTF, Ambisonics, reflections and reverb in an interactive environment, see the [AudioNimbus Interactive Demo repository](https://github.com/MaxenceMaire/audionimbus-demo).

 For additional examples, you can explore the [tests](./tests), which closely follow [Steam Audio's Programmer's Guide](https://valvesoftware.github.io/steam-audio/doc/capi/guide.html).